aplteam/Cider/docs/Cider-User-Guide.md

 Note that NuGet packages cannot be added to a Cider project as development tools; this restriction is likely to be lifted in a later release.

+Note that on Windows, adding NuGet packages requires Dyalog APL to be configured for .NET rather than .NET Framework.
+See <https://docs.dyalog.com/latest/dotNET%20Differences.pdf> for details.

 ### ListTatinDependencies